EricMFink/Akademicky/_casebook/chap2.md

 Intervention of right as sought by appellant is governed by Federal Rule of Civil Procedure 24.
 That rule provides:

 > (a) Intervention of Right.
 On timely motion, the court must permit anyone to intervene who:

 > (1) is given an unconditional right to intervene by a federal statute; or

 > (2) claims an interest relating to the property or transaction that is the subject of the action, and is so situated that disposing of the action may as a practical matter impair or impede the movant's ability to protect its interest, unless existing parties adequately represent that interest.

 Under that rule, a district court must grant a motion to intervene if the motion is timely, and the prospective intervenor claims a legally protected interest in the action, and the action threatens to impair that interest, unless that interest is adequately represented by existing parties.
 At the threshold, however, the motion to intervene must be timely.
 If the motion is untimely, the explicit language of the rule dictates that "intervention must be denied."

 Timeliness "is to be judged in consideration of all the circumstances, especially weighing the factors of time elapsed since the inception of the suit, the purpose for which intervention is sought, the need for intervention as a means of preserving the applicant's rights, and the probability of prejudice to those already parties in the case."
-We review the district court's denial of intervention for untimeliness under the abuse of discretion standard. _Id._ A district court abuses its discretion when it applies the wrong legal standard or relies on clearly erroneous findings of fact.
+We review the district court's denial of intervention for untimeliness under the abuse of discretion standard.
+A district court abuses its discretion when it applies the wrong legal standard or relies on clearly erroneous findings of fact.

 In this case, after setting forth the timeliness test, the district court found that the Tribe's motion for intervention was untimely.
 The district court found that the Tribe, from the outset of this litigation, both knew that the suit could adversely affect its rights, and questioned the adequacy of the United States' representation.
 The district court reasoned that regardless of whether it measured the elapsed time from the time when the prospective intervenor "'knew or should have known that any of its rights would be directly affected by the litigation,'" or when the "'potential inadequacy of representation came into existence,'" timeliness weighs against the The district court also considered the Tribe's purpose for intervention, namely to file a Rule 19 motion, and noted that the Tribe's need to intervene to maintain its sovereign immunity was a "significant factor" weighing in favor of allowing intervention.
 Lastly, the district court found that granting the Tribe's motion will "further delay resolution of the merits to the detriment of the existing parties," since the case was otherwise ready for a decision on the merits.
 Weighing all these factors, the district court found that the Tribe's motion was untimely.
 Having considered "all the circumstances," we conclude that the district court did not abuse its discretion.

 Nevertheless, the Tribe offers multiple arguments for reversing the judgment.
 First, the Tribe asserts that the district court "undervalued" the Tribe's purpose for intervention, that is, to seek dismissal of the action on the basis of the Tribe's sovereign immunity.
-The Tribe, argues that because sovereign immunity is jurisdictional, or at least quasi-jurisdictional, the district court had a "heightened duty" to "weigh[] heavily" the Tribe's purpose for intervention.
+The Tribe, argues that because sovereign immunity is jurisdictional, or at least quasi-jurisdictional, the district court had a "heightened duty" to "weigh heavily" the Tribe's purpose for intervention.

 The Tribe's argument fails.
 We have never held that a district court must give extra weight or special consideration to a sovereign's purpose for intervention.
 We have held that a decision maker abuses its discretion if it fails to consider a relevant factor.
 Such is the holding of _Acree,_ where this court reversed a district court's finding of untimeliness because it "failed to weigh the purposes for which the Government sought to intervene."
 In this case, the district court considered all the relevant factors, including the Tribe's purpose for intervention, and we will not disturb its judgment.